maxmekiska/gpt-cli/README.md

 # gpt-cli

-CLI to interact with OpenAIs ChatGPT model - `gpt-3.5-turbo`.
+CLI to interact with OpenAIs ChatGPT models.

 ## Prerequisite